Known issues in this version:

 - An update of the log4j Collector JAR (from 1.2.17 -> 2.13.2) is causing Cisco_IOS and Cisco_NXOS ConfigSources to fail.
 New versions of these ConfigSources are available that resolve this issue.

-- LogicMonitor’s default use of SSE (Standalone Script Engine) to execute script DataSources is causing some LogicModules (notably Cisco Meraki DataSources) to fail to execute properly on this Collector version.
-As a workaround while a fix is pending for the next Collector version release, you can disable SSE in the Collector’s configurations by updating the value of the groovy.script.runner setting to “agent”.
+- (Update: This issue is resolved in EA 29.106) LogicMonitor’s default use of SSE (Standalone Script Engine) to execute script DataSources is causing some LogicModules (notably Cisco Meraki DataSources) to fail to execute properly on this Collector version.
+As a workaround, you can disable SSE in the Collector’s configurations by updating the value of the groovy.script.runner setting to “agent”.
 See Editing the Collector Config Files for instructions on editing Collector configurations.

 - Adjusted the output text width of Collector debug information (as displayed in various locations in the UI such as Collector Debug Facility or test script), making Java exception text easier to read.